haskell-org/summer-of-haskell/content/index.md

 software-defined system for dynamically orchestrating and enforcing cloud infrastructure at scale.
 Fugue uses Haskell in its product and is proud to sponsor a student to improve the ecosystem.

+[Tweag I/O](http://tweag.io) is a network of software innovation labs across Europe.
+We develop novel solutions and products for our clients around the world.
+Haskell is key to delivering fast, correct and maintainable code.
+We have shipped Haskell in anything from tiny web services to large high-performance compute clusters with custom hardware.
+We're particularly keen to help the community grow Haskell into the strongest systems programming language and ecosystem out there.
+We're very proud to sponsor a student this summer to help make it happen.

 Davean has volunteered to fund a student expressly to work on the [Hadrian build system for GHC](/ideas.html#hadrian-ghc).